EddyLuo1232/EddyLuo1232.github.io/_pages/about.md

 # 🎓 Education
-- *2025.08 -*, P.hD. in Computer Science, School of Computing, University of Georgia
+- *2025.08 - Present*, P.hD. in Computer Science, School of Computing, University of Georgia
-- *2022.09 - 2025.06*, B.A. in Computer and Information Science, Art and Science College, The Ohio State University **(Dean List of Art and Science College in 22 Fall and 24 SP)**
+- *2022.09 - 2025.06*, B.A. in Computer and Information Science, Art and Science College, The Ohio State University **(Dean's List of Art and Science College in 22 Fall and 24 SP)**
 - *2020.09 - 2022.04*, B.SC. in Information and Computing Science, School of Advanced Technology, Xi’an Jiaotong Liverpool University **(First Class)**
 <span class='anchor' id='-lwzl'></span>